VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central-overview.rst

 The VOLTTRON Central Platform (VCP) Agent allows communication with a VOLTTRON Central instance.
 Each VOLTTRON instance managed by VOLTTRON Central should have only one Platform Agent.
-The Platform Agent must have the VIP identity of `platform.agent` which is specified as default by VOLTTRON :ref:`known identities <VIP-Known-Identities>`.
+The Platform Agent must have the :term:`VIP Identity` of `platform.agent` which is specified as default by VOLTTRON :ref:`known identities <VIP-Known-Identities>`.

 .. toctree::